DevelopWithKC/DevelopWithKC/README.md

 ![MasterHead](https://drive.google.com/uc?export=view&id=1jq4T12Nsv66c2uOfbtmJuvlIeeoRX067)

 <h1 align="center">Hi 👋, I'm Kaustubh Chavan</h1>
-<h3 align="justify">As a passionate and enthusiastic techie, I love to explore developments in Web technologies, Java, Python, C++, Artiﬁcial Intelligence, Machine Learning, Cloud computing and Data Science.
+<h3 align="justify">As a technological aspirant, I love to explore developments in Web technologies, Java, Python, C++, Artiﬁcial Intelligence, Machine Learning, Cloud computing and Data Science.
 Also, I'm persuing a bachelor's degree in computer engineering with honours in Data Science. <br>This makes me an ideal candidate not only for the roles involving ML and AI, but also positions involving Full Stack Development, software development, application development and many others.
 I am good in debugging and flexible in programming using documentations.
 Collaboration, Teamwork, Communication, Adaptibility and Interpersonal Skills are some of my strong tools in my belt.</h3>